How Much Compensation For A Rotator Cuff Injury?

 What Factors Determine Rotator Cuff Injury Compensation Amounts?

 The factors that determine rotator cuff injury compensation amount are the seriousness of the injuries, the impacts on your daily life and the level of financial loss these injuries have caused.
-Compensation for these costs, as we stated above, are paid out under special damages.
+Compensation for these costs, as we stated above, is paid out under special damages.

 When you claim shoulder injury compensation, your special damages can account for past and future losses, so it’s very common to see these payouts be a lot higher than the related general damages.